japila-books/spark-sql-internals/docs/spark-sql-AvroOptions.md

 | (undefined)
 a| [[compression]] Specifies the compression codec to use when writing Avro data to disk

-NOTE: If the option is not defined explicitly, Avro data source uses <<spark-sql-properties.adoc#spark.sql.avro.compression.codec, spark.sql.avro.compression.codec>> configuration property.
+NOTE: If the option is not defined explicitly, Avro data source uses <<spark-sql-properties.md#spark.sql.avro.compression.codec, spark.sql.avro.compression.codec>> configuration property.

 | ignoreExtension
 | `false`